Frontend in 5 Minutes, Backend in 5 Months: The Vibe Coding Paradox

 The economics are compelling: $1.70 in marginal costs per app, sold at $20/month.
 This explains why Firebase offers generous free tiers—the incremental cost of adding another application to existing infrastructure is negligible.

-Every piece of data gets tagged with an application ID.
-It's like every apartment having a different lock:
+Every piece of data gets tagged with an application ID:

 // Database record (everything gets an appId prefix)